delegatexyz/delegate-registry/README.md

 |Fantom (testnet)|[0x00000000000076A84feF008CDAbe6409d2FE638B](https://testnet.ftmscan.com/address/0x00000000000076a84fef008cdabe6409d2fe638b)|

-If you'd like to get the DelegationRegistry on another EVM chain, anyone in the community can deploy to the same address!
+If you'd like to get the DelegateRegistry on another EVM chain, anyone in the community can deploy to the same address!
 Simply run the script in [Deploy.s.sol](script/Deploy.s.sol) with the specified salt.
 The CREATE2 factory must be deployed at `0x0000000000FFe8B47B3e2130213B802212439497`, but this factory exists on 19 separate chains so shouldn't be an issue.
 If you've run a community deployment, open a PR adding the link to the above table.

 ## Overview

 Welcome!
-If you're a programmer, view [the specific registry code here](src/DelegationRegistry.sol).
+If you're a programmer, view [the specific registry code here](src/DelegateRegistry.sol).
 If you want to discuss specific open questions, click on the "Issues" tab to leave a comment.
 If you're interested in integrating this standard into your token project or marketplace, we're in the process of creating example templates - or reach out directly via a [Twitter DM](https://twitter.com/0xfoobar).

 We have an exciting group of initial people circling around this standard, including foobar (hi!), punk6529 (open metaverse), loopify (loopiverse), andy8052 (fractional), purplehat (artblocks), emiliano (nftrentals), arran (proof), james (collabland), john (gnosis safe), wwhchung (manifoldxyz) tally labs and many more.
 The dream is to move from a fragmented world where no individual deployment gets serious use to a global registry where users can register their vault once and use it safely for a variety of airdrops & other claims!
 Please reach out if interested in helping make this a reality on either the technical, social, or integration side.